-The tragic irony: no one is keeping you there.
+No one is keeping us there.

 In the middle, you need other people to show you what to do.
 You’re constantly waiting for other people to deliver.
 And constantly disappointed when what they give you doesn’t live up to your expectations.

 Once we step out of the middle, we get to make conscious decisions about what appeals to us, what we might want to try.